 On the other hand, the Casio Pathfinder is a more budget-friendly option that still provides a solid set of outdoor features.
 It includes a digital compass, altimeter, barometer, and thermometer, making it suitable for various outdoor activities.
 What sets the Pathfinder apart is its solar-powered battery, ensuring it never runs out of juice during extended trips, and its user-friendly interface.
 While it may not match the Suunto X-Lander in terms of precision or build quality, it offers good value for the price.

-Suunto X-lander review by Jim:
+Suunto X-lander review

 I collect watches, and I am NOT one to shy away from big watches, and in some cases, the bigger the better.
 What I really love about the X-Lander is that it is big but also very light-weight.
 Normally when you see a wrist watch this large you have to exercise your arm quite a bit just to get used to telling time, but not so with the Suunto X-Lander watch.
 And best of all: it does WAY MORE than just tell time!